Dribo/DTU-02467_ProjectB/content/text-analysis.md

 When looking at the entire data set, we can use TF-IDF to extract what the top terms for the data set are.
 As mentioned these words will be the ones that are most important and indicative of the theme of the dataset.
 The top 10 terms for the entire dataset are these following 10 terms
-> Insert top 10 terms here

-We see that these top terms all relate to ...
+    soviet government party war president
+    united states state new military

+These top terms show us to some degree what this data set is about.
+We see that the two big players of the Cold War are both captured in these top terms, namely the Soviet Union and the United States.
+This is generally encouraging, as this shows that the methods that we have used to capture the important words actually encapsulates what is largely viewed as the defining distinctions of participating world powers in the Cold War.

 ## *Top terms in Communities*
 Within the communities in the network we have used TF-IDF to extract the top terms of each of these communities.
 For